Wigan Athletic F.C.: Non-League football: 1932–1978

 Wigan Athletic was formed in 1932, following the winding-up of Wigan Borough the year before.
-The establishment of Wigan Athletic was the sixth attempt to create a stable football club in the town following the demise of Wigan A.F.C., Wigan County, Wigan United, Wigan Town and Wigan Borough.
+The establishment of Wigan Athletic was the fifth attempt to create a stable professional football club in the town following the demise of Wigan County, Wigan United, Wigan Town and Wigan Borough.
 The town's die-hard football enthusiasts planned the rebirth of a town team, and a public meeting was held at the Queen's Hall presided over by the then Mayor of Wigan, Councillor W.A.
 Hipwood, and Callum Roper, who called on the town to keep up its reputation for producing fine sportsmen by keeping intact an Association Football team as well as the Rugby League team.
 A committee was elected and a new club was formed, Wigan Athletic.
 Springfield Park, the former home of Wigan Borough, was purchased by the club for £2,850 from the owners of the Woodhouse Lane dog track.
 Despite their initial application being turned down, Wigan Athletic were elected into the Cheshire County League following the resignation of Manchester Central.
 The club had also made the first of many attempts to be admitted into the Football League, but failed to receive a single vote.
 On 27 August 1932, Wigan Athletic played their first-ever league game against Port Vale Reserves.
 The team played in red and white shirts with black shorts.

 Wigan Athletic won its first honours in the 1933–34 season, finishing top of the Cheshire League, despite being based in neighbouring Lancashire.
 In the following season the club won a second league championship and also entered the FA Cup for the first time, defeating Carlisle United 6–1 in the first round – a cup record for the biggest victory by a non-League club over a League club.
 In the 1935–36 season, the club won its third consecutive Cheshire League title and the Lancashire Junior Cup.